StackStorm/st2docs/docs/source/reference/action_output_streaming.rst

 2. Via the StackStorm API
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Output can also be accessed in real-time using |st2| API endpoint described below:
+Output can also be accessed in real-time using the |st2| API:

 * ``GET /v1/executions/<execution id>/output[?type=stdout/stderr/other]``